burzum/cakephp-payments-plugin/readme.md

 Please create a ticket on github or send an email if you want to get your processor on this list.

- * Sofort.de (MIT License) - http://github.com/burzum/Sofort
+ * Sofort.de (LGPL License) - http://github.com/burzum/Sofort

 ### List of Commercial Payment Processors using this API